VandyFOSS/documentation/commandlinetutorial/CommandLine.md

+# Welcome to the VFOSS command line tutorial!
+In this lesson, we will teach you all the skills you will need to know and how to find our information about the things you need.

 # Intro to command line
 ## Basics
+To open terminal:
+###
-Open Terminal: Ctrl+Alt+T, or find it in Applications
+    Linux: Ctrl+Alt+T, or find it in applications
+    Windows: open git bash
+    Mac: find it in applications
+most commands are in the format of
+###
-Most commands: command [options] [args]
+    command [options] [args]
-Options usually  preceded by - or --, eg -h or --help
+Options are usually preceded by - or --, for example:
-Up arrow key: previous command
+###
+    vim -h
+    vim --help
+Arguments usually just follows the command, for example:
+###
+    Linux: telnet towel.blinkenlights.nl
+    Windows: telnet towel.blinkenlights.nl
+    Mac Sierra+: nc towel.blinkenlights.nl 23
+    Mac Sierra-: telnet towel.blinkenlights.nl

 ## File System
 / is used to separate directories, and / is the root directory of the filesystem